Western Kentucky Parkway: Interstate 569

 On April 3, 2019, Representative James Comer and Senator Mitch McConnell introduced a bill that would designate 38.446 mi of the Western Kentucky Parkway as an interstate spur of I-69 from the I-69/I-169 (Pennyrile Parkway) interchange near Nortonville to the I-165 (Natcher Parkway) interchange near Beaver Dam.
-It was originally numbered I-369, but was changed to I-569 in December 2019.
-This section would require spot improvements to upgrade the parkway to interstate standards before the I-569 designation could be signed.
+It was originally numbered Interstate 369 (I-369), but was changed to Interstate 569 (I-569) in December 2019 as the I-369 designation is proposed for the Audubon Parkway.
+Signage indicating that the highway would become part of the I-569 corridor were unveiled on December 21, 2022, after FHWA approved the new signage on the highway.
+This section would require spot improvements to upgrade the parkway to interstate standards, including the reconstruction of the Exit 58 interchange, before I-569 could be signed.
+This spur has been designated as High Priority Corridor 91 by the FHWA.